-Associate Professor in Sustainable Urban Development, Director MSc in Sustainable Urban Development
+Associate Professor in Sustainable Urban Development, Programme Director MSc in Sustainable Urban Development

 Nihan joined the University of Oxford as a Research Fellow at the Transport Studies Unit in the School of Geography and the Environment in October 2008.
 In February 2015, she started working as a Departmental Lecturer on the Sustainable Urban Development programme and in January 2017 was appointed as Associate Professor in Sustainable Urban Development.
 Previously, she worked at the London School of Economics and Political Science (LSE) Public Policy Group.
 She obtained her doctorate in Economic Geography from the University of Oxford, and her undergraduate and master degrees from the LSE in the areas of Economics and Philosophy and European Political Economy.
 In addition to working on research projects funded by the European Commission, the UK Research Councils, the Swedish International Development Agency, the British Council and the British Academy, Nihan has held academic awards from Wolfson College, Alan Nesta Ferguson Foundation, and the LSE Award Schemes.
 She is the winner of the 2015 OECD-ITF Young Researcher of the Year Award and was named as a World Social Science Fellow in Sustainable Urbanisation by the International Social Science Council in 2014.

 Nihan is the Programme Director of the MSc Sustainable Urban Development and part of the core team on the Masters and Doctoral programmes in Sustainable Urban Development.
 She is responsible for Research Methodologies stream of the courses.
 She is also teaching political economy of finance and investment in sustainable urban development, transport, inequalities and economic development.

-Outside the Department for Continuing Education, she is teaching on the themes of infrastructure, development and finance, and governance and policy packaging for the professional course Global Leadership in Transport programme jointly run by the TSU and Saïd Business School.
+Outside the Department, she is teaching on the themes of infrastructure, development and finance, and governance and policy packaging for the professional course Global Leadership in Transport programme jointly run by the TSU and Saïd Business School.
 Previosuly, she has taught on the Final Honour School in Geography at the Oxford School of Geography and the Environment.

 Her past and on-going research projects include (in descending chronological order):

-Governance of climate change adaptation and urban poor's acces to work in Manila and London, British Council Newton Fund 2015-17 (See: Sustainable Cities)
+Governance of climate change adaptation and urban poor's acces to work in Manila and London, British Council Newton Fund 2015-17 (See: Sustainable Cities and Resilient Transport)

 Gendered commuting patterns, accessibility and inequality in industrial zones in Turkey, World Bank Turkey and Swedish International Development Agency 2014-15 (See: Women’s Access to Economic Opportunities)

-Sharing economy, well-being and absolute decoupling of growth in the EU (See: SPREE)
+Resource-efficient economy, well-being and decoupling of growth in the EU, European Comission 2012-15 (See: SPREE)

-Social exclusion, social capital and mobility capital (See: TranSENDaNC)
+Theorising social exclusion, social capital and mobility capital, European Commission 2011-12 (See: TranSENDaNC)

 Wider economic impacts of transport infrastructure investments and gender inequalities in the labour market in Turkey, Doctoral research 2009-11 (See: Capital and Development in Social and Cultural Contexts)

-Maximising the public policy impacts of social sciences and humanities (See: LSE Policy Study for the British Academy)
+Maximising the public policy impacts of social sciences and humanities British Academy 2006-07 (See: LSE Policy Study for the British Academy)

 Nihan has been involved with the following projects in an advisory capacity: